flipchan/ipfs_contract/Readme.md

+# ipfs_contract
-# A minimal file uploader that uploads a ipfs to and then compiles an ethereum smart contract with the file identifer from ipfs(cid)
+A minimal file uploader that uploads a a file to ipfs, compiles an ethereum smart contract with the file identifer from ipfs(cid).
+Allowing
+dapp developers to query for the ipfs file on ethereum's blockchain

 ## Platform: